sushmaakoju/equation-parser/README.md

 Can be expanded to variable degrees of polynomial equations but with approximations (since degrees >= 5 are unsolvable by radicals.
 Examples: irreducible/prime polynomials).

 ### Differences between SymPy and NumPy
-SymPy supports symbolic computation is different from NumPy. π, sin, cosine in SymPy are symbolic representations of π, sine, cosine operations. π, sin, cosine in NumPy are numerical approximations of mathematical operations π, sine, cosine.
+SymPy supports symbolic computation is different from NumPy. π, sin, cosine in SymPy are symbolic representations of π, sine, cosine operations.
+Everything is a initially an "symbol" instance in SymPy until the corresponding symbol instance is created by defining a type or by data correspondence at the time of symbol instance creation.
+Such abstraction holds options to adapt a variable "x" in an equation to be an real number, integer, vector, matrix, or even a tensor.
+Symbol to data and datatype correspondence requires explicit mappings between symbols and data + datatypes when using SymPy.
+Until symbol instances are created, symbols are abstract representations of variable, functions or operations in SymPy. π, sin, cosine in NumPy are numerical approximations of mathematical operations π, sine, cosine.

+The scripts under <a href="https://github.com/sushmaakoju/polynomial-equation-parser/tree/master/other_parsers_templates"> other_parsers_templates</a> have examples of how SymPy and NumPy evaluate and/or use Lambda Calculus to evaluate, parse and generate syntax trees.

 ## Define Context-free grammar for polynomials equation: